-Fuel Cycle Facilities Regulations, Guidance, and Communications
+Fuel Cycle Facilities Regulations, Guidance, Communications, and Cumulative Effects of Regulation

 On this page:

 NRC's regulations are found in Chapter I of Title 10, "Energy," of the Code of Federal Regulations (CFR).
 Chapter I is divided into Parts 1 through 199.
 The following are the principal parts governing the licensing and operation of fuel cycle facilities:

 - Part 40 - Domestic licensing of source material

 - Part 70 - Domestic licensing of special nuclear material (fuel cycle facilities)